renamed/csharp-workflows/README.md

-# csharp-workflows
+# workflows
-A centralized project for CShard related workflows
+A centralized project for workflows